Dr Laura Noszlopy

 B15 2TT

-Laura Noszlopy is Research Fellow in the Institute for Applied Health Research.
-She is currently engaged in the independent evaluation of the NHSE Perinatal Culture and Leadership Programme.
-Her research explores organisational cultures and change, and seeks to understand how policy positions and legislation are interpreted and implemented in practice.
-She is particularly interested in exploring what can be lost or augmented in translation, and the real-life impacts of this process on individuals and communities.
+Laura’s interdisciplinary research seeks to understand how policy interventions and legislation are interpreted and implemented in practice.
+She is particularly interested in exploring what can be lost or augmented in translation, and the real-life impacts of this process on individuals, organisations, and communities.

-Laura is also facilitator for the Criminal Law Reform Now Network, based at Birmingham Law School and the Faculty of Law, University of Cambridge.
-She is also assistant editor of Indonesia and the Malay World at SOAS, University of London.
+Laura is also research facilitator for the Criminal Law Reform Now Network, based at Birmingham Law School and the Faculty of Law, University of Cambridge, and assistant editor of Indonesia and the Malay World at SOAS, University of London.

 ORCiD iD: 0000-0001-9281-1414